 Is food available at the park?

 There are no restaurants, snack bars, or food vending machines at Women’s Rights National Historical Park.
 Many restaurants and grocery stores are available throughout the Seneca Falls and Waterloo area.
 Outdoor seating is available for a picnic in Declaration Park, adjacent to the visitor center.
 Food and drink are not allowed in the visitor center, Theater, or historic buildings.
 Go here for information on lodging, dining, and wineries.

 How long will it take to visit the park?

 Allow one hour to view the visitor center exhibits and the park orientation film, “Dreams of Equality”.
 The ranger guided tours of the historic buildings range between 20-45 minutes each.
 Allow up to four hours to visit the visitor center and each of the four historic buildings.
 Go here for tour schedules.

 Is there parking available?

 The visitor center has a parking lot accessible from Clinton Street.
 Municipal parking lots are located throughout the village and on street parking along 5, 20, and 414 are available.
 All parking is free.
-Go here for map.
+Go here for a map.